 - Balance: 355mm

-- Frame: Intellifibre Carbon-Titanium frame characterizing the racket as a lightweight one
+- Frame: Intellifibre Carbon-Titanium frame characterizing the racquet as a lightweight one

 Pricing: The HEAD i110 Squash Racquet can be purchased for $$.
 It is one of the lowest priced varieties available in the market.

-- The racket provides for you to hit the greatest shots with the large sweet spot
+- The racquet provides for you to hit the greatest shots with the large sweet spot

-- It is lightweight and an easy to use racket
+- It is lightweight and an easy to use racquet

 - The reasonable price makes the product a great choice, especially for beginners.